 - Always use toilets provided.
 There are toilets at all DOC campsites.
-When camping elsewhere follow the environmental care guidance provided at www.camping.org.nz
+When camping elsewhere follow the guidance on camping.org.nz.

 - Campgrounds are social places but everyone needs some rest and relaxation.
-Please respect the rights of others for quiet enjoyment of the outdoors.
+Respect the rights of others for quiet enjoyment of the outdoors.

 - Pay your fees to help keep campsites available in the future.